neilghosh/pokerhandcompare/README.md

 # pokerhandcompare
-Compares two poker hands and decided the winner
+Compares two poker hands and decides the winner

 ##Note